ariqmuh/data_cleaning/README.md

 ## Overview

-This Jupyter notebook is designed for analyzing and visualizing the menu performance data from GoBiz and Grab Merchant.
-It includes data cleaning and preprocessing.
+This Jupyter notebook is designed for data cleaning and preprocessing the menu performance data from GoBiz and Grab Merchant invoices.

 ## Features

-- Data cleaning and preprocessing.
+- **Remove Unnecessary Words:** Cleansing the dataset of superfluous words that add noise rather than value to the analysis.
+- **Replace Misspelled Words:** Correcting common spelling errors to ensure consistency and accuracy in the data.
+For instance, correcting "chiken" to "chicken" in menu item descriptions.
+- **Date Formatting:** Standardizing date formats across the dataset to facilitate time series analysis and reporting.
+- **Remove Unnecessary Columns:** Identifying and eliminating columns that do not contribute to the analysis objectives, such as redundant information or irrelevant details, to streamline the dataset.

 ## Setup